Sendoso learning Hub

 Pounding the pavement may seem more labor-intensive than some of the other methods described in this post, but outbound marketing such as cold emailing and cold-calling are still two of the highest-rated methods of conducting prospecting and keeping the pipeline filled out.

-Over the last 20 years, cold emailing has become common practice for most outbound teams, and an entire suite of tools and platforms have risen to help marketers make the most of their efforts.
+Over the last 20 years, cold emails have become common practice for most outbound sales teams, and an entire suite of tools and platforms have risen to help marketers make the most of their efforts.
 However, with this widespread adoption comes a backside of fatigue, so marketers who employ this method need to be sure they’re adhering to best practices.

 When you think of a salesperson, you’ll often picture someone with a fair amount of hustle making 20 calls a day trying to put together a deal.
 This is for good reason: over 40% of marketers still consider phone calls to be their number one tool in the kit.
 While the response rate for cold-calling is low, for high-ticket or complex products and services, getting on the phone with a stakeholder is the crucial first step in moving to close.